srsran/srsRAN_Project_docs/docs/source/tutorials/source/matlab/source/test_vecs.rst

    runSRSRANUnittest('port_channel_estimator', 'testvector')

-Once the test vectors have been generated, the pairs of ``.h`` and ``tar.gz`` files in the ``testvector_outputs`` folder can be transferred to the srsRAN Project folder with the MATLAB command:
+Once the test vectors have been generated, the pairs of ``.h`` and ``tar.gz`` files in the ``testvector_outputs`` folder can be transferred to |project_name| folder with the MATLAB command:

 .. code-block:: matlab